"She manages to dress like a grandmother and a kindergartner at the same time."

-- More often then not, at least one of the costumes for the obligatory young party member in the various Tales Series games is of this nature.
+- More often than not, at least one of the costumes for the obligatory young party member in the various Tales Series games is of this nature.

-- In the PS3 version of Tales of Vesperia, 12 year Karol gets a costume that consists of nothing more then tight leather pants and black shoes.
+- In the PS3 version of Tales of Vesperia, 12 year Karol gets a costume that consists of nothing more than tight leather pants and black shoes.

 - In Tales of Xillia, Elise's Star Driver and swimsuit costumes are rather skimpy for a shy girl of 13 years of age (Who looks more like she's 10).

 - Alice from Tales of Symphonia: Dawn of the New World is 18 years old but wears an outfit you would expect from a 5 year old girl.
 For some reason she seems rather stuffy about her age when Marta points it out, despite still being very young.